-10. An Interjection is a word not necessary to the sense, but thrown in to express any sudden emotion of the mind; as, ah!
-O or oh! alas! hark!
+10. An INTERJECTION is a word not necessary to the sense, but thrown in to express any sudden emotion of the mind; as, ah!
+O! or oh! alas! hark!

 EXAMPLE OF THE DIFFERENT PARTS OF SPEECH;

-With Figures over each Word corresponding to the Number

-of the preceding Definitions.
+With figures corresponding to the number of the preceding definitions, over each word.

-The bee is a poor little brown insect; yet it is the wisest $9\ 3\ 2\ 7\ 5\ 1\ 2\ 9\ 4\ 3\ 2$ of all insects.
-So is the nightingale with its musical notes, $4\ 5\ 1\ 2\ 8\ 5\ 1\ 2\ 9\ 1\ 2\ 1$ which fill the woods and charm the ear in the spring; a $3\ 3\ 2\ 7\ 7\ 3\ 8\ 1\ 2\ 1\ 2$ little brown bird not so handsome as a sparrow.
-The bee $5\ 1\ 2\ 9\ 2\ 8\ 2\ 3\ 5\ 1\ 2$ is a pattern of diligence and wisdom.
-Happy is the man, $8\ 3\ 5\ 1\ 2\ 4\ 7\ 5\ 3\ 1\ 3$ and happy are the people, who wisely follow such a prudent example.
+The bee is a poor little brown insect; yet it is the wisest all insects.
+So is the middle of the problem of the of all insects.
+So is the nightingale, with its musical notes, which fill the woods and charm the ear in the spring; a little brown bird not so handsome as a sparrow.
+The bee is a pattern of diligence and wisdom.
+Happy is the man, and 3 5 1 2 4 7 5 3 1 3 happy are the people, who wisely follow such a prudent example.

 Praise the Lord, O my soul!
-While I live will I sing 2 9 4 2 8 7 4 5 3 6 praises unto my God, and while I have any being.
+While I live will I sing praises

+9 4 2 8 7 4 5 3 6 unto my God, and while I have any being.

-Sect.
-IV.-Syntax, or Short Rules for Writing and Speaking Grammatically.
+SECT.
+IV .- Syntax, or Short Rules for Writing and Speaking Grammatically.

-RULE 1.
+Rule 1.
 A verb must agree with its noun or pronoun; as, the man laughs, he laughs; the man is laughing; they are laughing.
-It would be improper to say the man laugh;

-he laugh; or the men is laughing; they laughs.
+It would be improper to say the man laugh, he laugh; or the men is laughing; they laughs.

-RULE 2.
-Pronouns must always agree with the nouns to which they refer; as the pen is bad, and it should be mended.
+Rule 2.
+Pronouns must always agree with the nouns to which they refer; as, the pen is bad, and it should be mended.
 It would be improper to say, the pen is bad, and she should be mended, or he should be mended, or they should be mended.

 Rule 3.
-The pronouns me, us, him, her, are always put after verbs which express action, or after prepositions: as he beats me; she teaches him; he runs from us.
+The pronouns me, us, him, her, are always put after verbs which express action, or after prepositions: as, he beats me; she teaches him; he runs from us.
 It would be improper to say, he beats I; she teaches he; or he runs from we.

-Rule 4.
+RULE 4.
 When two nouns come together, one of which belongs to the other, the first noun requires to have an s annexed to it; as, George's book, the boy's coat.

-RULE 5.
-The pronoun which refers to things, and who to persons; as, the house which has been sold, or the man who bought it.
+RULE 5. the pronoun which refers to things, and who to persons; as, the house which has been sold, or the man who bought it.
 It would be improper to say, the house who has been sold, or the man which bought it.

 SECT.
-V .- Of Emphasis.
+V.-Of Emphasis.